Welding Trade Schools

 How much does welding school cost?

-A welding training program will cost about $5,000 to $32,000 for tuition.
+A welding training program can cost from $5,000 to around $32,000 for tuition.
 However, the average welding program tuition cost is about $18,000.

 Keep in mind that the above numbers do not include additional fees that the school may require.
 Some schools may require students to pay separately for items such as equipment and safety gear.